 Welcome!
 I am an Assistant Professor in the NYU Department of Politics.
+Beginning July 2023, I will be an Assistant Professor in the UCLA Department of Political Science.
 During the 2020-21 academic year, I was a Fellow at the Center for the Study of Democratic Politics at Princeton University.
 I study representation, political institutions, and public policy in state and local governments in the U.S. My research has appeared in outlets such as The Journal of Politics and The American Political Science Review and has received support from the National Science Foundation and the Stanford Institute for Research in the Social Sciences.
 My book When Cities Lobby (Oxford University Press, 2022) documents how local officials use lobbyists to compete for power in a political environment characterized by intense urban-rural polarization and growing hostility between cities and state legislatures.

 I received my Ph.D. in Political Science from Stanford in 2017, where I was an Affiliated Researcher at the Bill Lane Center for the American West and the Thomas D. Dee II Graduate Fellow for 2016-17.
 In my free time, I enjoy running, practicing piano, and scuba diving.